Shop Pre On Amazon Fresh

-If you’re reading this, you’re likely a person who doesn’t just grab the first apple, granola bar or bag of lettuce that you see and toss it in your cart.
+If you’re reading this, you’re the person who doesn’t just grab the first apple or granola bar that you see.
 You examine it first.
 You read the label.
 Because you want to make an informed decision.
+So what is the difference between Organic vs. Non-GMO?

 But we all know that labels can be confusing.
 You can get the full run-down of meat labels from Pre’s Quality Manager Julie Divis in this video.
-But today, we’re diving a little deeper into two heavy hitters – two food claims hotly sought-after by today’s health-focused consumer: organic and non-GMO.
+But today, we’re diving a little deeper into two heavy hitters.
+Two food claims hotly sought-after by today’s health-focused consumer: organic vs. non-GMO.

 They’re different.
 Here’s how.

-To earn the meaningful labels you see on foods, products and companies must go through a comprehensive third-party review, either by a government body like the U.S. Department of Agriculture (USDA) or the Food and Drug Administration (FDA), or by another certifying organization, to be sure the product and company practices abide by the qualifications of that label.
-Having an outsider verify products’ contents, sourcing, production or other characteristics described by the label helps to assure labels aren’t used on products that don’t qualify.
+To earn the meaningful labels you see on foods, products and companies must go through a comprehensive third-party review.
+A government body does this review, like the U.S. Department of Agriculture (USDA), the Food and Drug Administration (FDA), or another certifying organization.
+They do this to be sure the product and company practices abide by the qualifications of that label.
+Having an outsider verify products’ contents, sourcing, production, or other characteristics described by the label helps to ensure labels are properly used.

 USDA Certified Organic and Non-GMO Project Verified are two of these powerful, meaningful, third-party certified labels.